 All About Braces Care

 Getting braces is the first step toward a healthier, more confident smile.
-While braces do an incredible job of straightening teeth, they also require some lifestyle adjustments.
-Below, you’ll find helpful information on caring for your braces and making treatment as smooth as possible.
+While braces do an excellent job of straightening teeth, they also come with a few simple lifestyle adjustments.
+Below, you’ll find helpful tips for caring for your braces and keeping treatment on track.

 How Do I Brush and Floss with Braces?

 Oral hygiene is especially important during orthodontic treatment.
-Braces make it harder to clean around teeth, so extra care is needed to prevent plaque, cavities, and gum problems.
-Patients who don’t brush and floss properly may need more frequent professional cleanings.
+Braces make it more challenging to clean around teeth, so extra care is essential to prevent plaque buildup, cavities, and gum problems.
+In some cases, patients who have difficulty maintaining oral hygiene may require more frequent professional cleanings at the dentist.

 Brush after every meal, paying close attention to the brackets and wires.